Just like any big change in life, quitting smoking can be tough when you don’t have a solid support system that truly gets what you’re going through.

-Remember that it’s important not to be too pushy, as people need to want to quit for the best chance at success.
+After all, people need to want to quit for themselves to have the best chance of success.

 Be understanding